-In this table, we will discuss some major differences between TCP/IP and OSI Model.
+In this table, we have discussed some major differences between TCP/IP and OSI models.

 S.No. | OSI Model | TCP/IP Model |